YaaseenM/PELArt/Sprint1.md

 - Lack of backend
 Since we do not have a functioning backend, we implemented a json-server that feeds data to the application from a single .db file.
+- REST API
+Basic functions such as json are unable to work.
+A layout of a simple REST API was created but is unable to run due to import errors.